miltonparedes/glitch-jekyll/_posts/2018-03-11-welcome-to-jekyll.markdown

 layout: post
 title:  "Welcome to Jekyll!"
 date:   2018-03-11 10:41:04 -0600
+description:  Write a short, very short description of your post here, for the search engine.
 categories: jekyll update
+comments: false
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.